OpenMS/OpenMS/source/config/tools/README.txt

 This folder contains some useful tools for developers:

-  create_test.php    -  Creates a test for a file/class using 'check_test'.

-  tests_missing.php  -  Reports tests that are missing, not executed or probably not complete.

   create_methods.php -  Creates methods for a class:
                         member accessors, default constructors, destructor, assignment operator and equality operators.

-  checker.php        -  Checks if header guards are correct.
-                        Checks if tab settings for editors and maintainer is in each file.
-                        Checks for unneeded includes.

-  correct_test.php   -  Helps the user to correct check headers using 'check_test'.

   check_test         -  Base tool for checking the tests.
 It can be built by executing 'make'.

+  create_test.php    -  Creates a test for a file/class using 'check_test'.

+  correct_test.php   -  Helps the user to correct CHECK macros of tests using 'check_test'.

+  check_includes.php -  Checks for unneeded includes.

+  checker.php        -  Reports errors in the code, test, documentation, ...

+	svn_status.php     -  Makes the output of SVN status more readable.

 Unfortunately there are some bugs in the C++ parser 'check_test'.
 It fails under the following conditions: